IBM-Bluemix-Docs/StreamingAnalytics/c_starterapps.md

     <th colspan="3">FileStreamSample app<br></th>
   </tr>
   <tr>
-    <td colspan="3">You can use the IBM® Streams Runner for Apache Beam FileStreamSample sample application to learn how to use Bluemix object storage for file input and output.
+    <td colspan="3">You can use the IBM® Streams Runner for Apache Beam FileStreamSample sample application to learn how to use {{site.data.keyword.Bluemix_notm}} object storage for file input and output.
 </td>
   </tr>
   <tr>